“When the children are happy, everyone benefits.” Monocle

 Team

-The project was created with the City of Helsinki, Landscape Architects Näkymä and Monstrum, designed with local educators.
-It’s part of a broader movement to rethink public space as a site for learning.
+The project was created with the City of Helsinki, Landscape Architects Näkymä, and Monstrum, in close collaboration with local educators.

 A Playground Worth a Thousand Programmes

-A talk I gave for a programmer audience at beyond tellerand on how playgrounds ⫶ 2025 ⫶ 40 minutes
+A talk on how playgrounds can reimagine computer science education.
+Beyond Tellerrand ⫶ 2025 ⫶ 40 minutes.

 - No. 21 – Playgrounds 🤖 Public Spaces 📐 Architects for the very young (25 Aug 2021)